 Renewal of the assault weapons ban?

 A New York congresswoman, Carolyn McCarthy, has introduced new Assault Weapons Ban legislation in the House of Representatives.
 "The Assault Weapons Ban is supported by virtually every federal, state and local law enforcement agency," Rep. McCarthy writes.
 "The large majority of Americans support the ban.
 Shortly before the ban expired, a National Annenberg Election Survey poll found that 68% of the American public supported the renewal of the ban.
 Even in households with guns, 57% supported renewing the ban.
-Unfortunately, the dialogue on this issue continues to be dominated by the vocal and well-funded minority." (www.carolynmccarthy.house.gov)
+Unfortunately, the dialogue on this issue continues to be dominated by the vocal and well-funded minority." (www.carolynmccarthy.house.gov, no longer active)

 A new assault weapons issue has emerged in recent months in border states like Texas.
 The New York Times reported that "Mexican officials have repeatedly asked the United States to clamp down on the flow of weapons" to drug cartels in their country.
 The Times reports that Mexican cartels are sending buyers into American stores to stocked up on AK-47s. ("Buying Weapons in U.S. Gun Smugglers Supply Mexican Drug Cartels," New York Times, 4/15/09)

 While visiting Mexico the following day, President Obama was asked, "As a candidate for office, you said that you wanted to see...the ban on assault weapons reinstated...But we haven't heard you say that since you took office.
 Do you plan to keep your promise?"